Atelo-Temp/Geant4-Scintillator/spectroscopy/README.md

 ...

-This also serves the purpose of preventing electrons from interacting with the crystal ...
+This also serves the purpose of preventing electrons (and alpha/beta particles as a whole) from interacting with the crystal ...

+### Optical Photon Reflector

+The pulse height resolution of the detection system depens upon collecting as many of the photons created by the incident gamma-ray as possible.

+The scintillation photons are emitted by the thallium ions in all directions, so a high efficiency reflector is used to surround the crystal (Al_{2}O_{3} and teflon), in order to reflect as much light as possible towards the photocathode (and subsequently PMT).

 ### Photocathode